rust-lang/book/nostarch/chapter05.md

 }
 ```

-Adding the attribute to derive the `Debug` trait and printing the `Rectangle`
+Listing 5-12: Adding the attribute to derive the `Debug` trait and printing the
-instance using debug formatting
+`Rectangle` instance using debug formatting

 Now when we run the program, we won’t get any errors, and we’ll see the
 following output: